uhasker/getting-things-done-in-next-js/src/chapter1/02-primitive-data-types.md

 Reassignment is not nearly as necessary as you might think right now.

 > You can also declare variables using the `var` keyword.
-> We will not cover it here and you essentially only need to know one thing about `var` - you should _basically never use it_.
+> We will not cover it here and you essentially only need to know one thing about `var`—you should _basically never use it_.
+> That's because `var` has really weird behaviour around scopes (we will talk about scopes later).
-> It's mostly a historical artifact of the language at this point.
+> For all practical purposes, you can treat `var` as a historical artifact of JavaScript.

 Any variable has a **data type** which denotes the range of values it can take and which operations can be performed on the variable.
 You can use the `typeof` operator to obtain the data type of a variable.

 We begin with a few particularly important **primitive data types**.
-Let's talk about numbers, booleans, strings and `undefined`.
+These are numbers, booleans, strings and `undefined`.

 ### Numbers

-You've already encountered the `Number` data type:
+You've already encountered the `number` data type:

 ```js
 const age = 20;
 console.log(typeof age); // number
 ```

-Any integer or real number is a `Number`:
+Any integer or real number is a `number`:

 ```js
 console.log(typeof 42); // number